farsightsec/axamd_client/README.md

 | `vname` | string | Vendor name. |
 | `time` | string | Time when the message was recorded. |
 | `message` | object | Module-specific fields. |

-#### NMSG Binary Messages

-The `nmsg+binary` output format is plumbing for a future nmsg input type.
-It is not intended for use at this time.
-Responses are binary streams of serialized nmsg containers rather than JSON sequences.
-It can be requested using `output_format=nmsg+binary`.

 ### Error Responses